Artur-2k/Artur-2k/README.md

 ## About me

-- 🎓 Studying at 42Porto which focus on C and C++
+- 🎓 Studying at 42Porto which focuses on C and C++
 - 🖥️ Learning new tools like bash scripting, Selenium, and more on my free time
 - 🛡️ Growing interest in cybersecurity
+- 📚 I love cats and philosophy
 </p>

 ###